DARIAEngineering/dcaf_case_management/README.md

 * Start the web server -- `$ jekyll serve --baseurl ''`
 * Navigate to `http://localhost:4000`
 * Make changes to the pages in the root directory or the assets in `_sass` and hack away!

+# License

+Made available under an MIT license.
+See `LICENSE.txt` for more info.